rbisdorff/Digraph3/docSphinx/pearls.rst

    **Preface**

-In this part of the **Digraph3** *documentation*, we provide an insight in computational enhancements one may get when working in a *bipolar-valued epistemic logical framework*, like easily coping with *missing data* and uncertain criterion *significance weights*, computing valued *ordinal correlations* between bipolar-valued outranking digraphs, solving bipolar-valued Berge kernel equation systems, and testing for stability of outranking statements when facing only ordinal criteria significance weights.
+In this part of the **Digraph3** *documentation*, we provide an insight in computational enhancements one may get when working in a *bipolar-valued logical framework*, like easily coping with *missing data* and uncertain criterion *significance weights*, computing valued *ordinal correlations* between bipolar-valued outranking digraphs, solving bipolar-valued Berge kernel equation systems, and testing for stability of outranking statements when facing only ordinal criteria significance weights.

 .. _CopingMissing-Data-label: